 Since someone WILL bring it up in the comments, I should mention the new Norwegian Frequency Project that is floating around the web.
 Currently unpublished in full form, this represents a study where ELITE Norweigian Powerlifters were trained on either a 3 or 6-day per week frequency (all three lifts trained every day).

 And I’m sure someone will be using this to point out how I’m wrong about the Bulgarian system.
-But here’s a few things to consider.
-The first is that part of the entire point of the training protocol was to move the lifters from their normal diet of infrequent very high-intensity (as a percentage of maximum) training to more frequent but lower intensities.
+But there’s a few things to consider.
+The first is that part of the entire point of the training protocol was to move the lifters from their normal diet of infrequent very high-intensity (as a percentage of maximum) training to more frequent but lower intensities work.

 Also, as usual, this was in the elite team.
 These were already high level athletes with years of training and for whom a few percentage difference in performance is important.
 When you’re at the World Level, getting 5-10% better gains matters.
 As a reminder, 5-10% added to suck is still suck.